Joe Meek’s Bold Techniques

 Legendary British producer and recording iconoclastic Joe Meek—the man behind the global hit “Telstar”—has become a cult figure since his death in 1967, inspiring several fan clubs, myriad musical compilations, websites of various types, and a silly movie—with a major documentary film, A Life in the Death of Joe Meek, nearing distribution.
 Meek also topped New Musical Express’ list of The 50 Greatest Producers Ever.

 Although much attention has been focused on his unusual life story and tragic passing, Joe Meek’s Bold Techniques is the first book that details the methods that led to Meek’s influential hits.
-Written by veteran music journalist Barry Cleveland, the book takes an industry perspective on Meek’s life.
-It explores his 12-year professional career in great depth, with special attention paid to the equipment and techniques he used, and the effect his work had on the people around him.
+The book takes an industry perspective on Meek’s life, exploring his 12-year professional career in great depth and detail, with special attention paid to the equipment and techniques he used, and the effect his work had on the people around him.